sepich/kubediff/Readme.md

        service:
          name: cert-manager-webhook
   ```
-That's why `patch` permission is needed for `kubectl diff`.
+And that's why `patch` permission is needed for `kubectl diff`.

+To reduce amount of false-positives, `kubediff` has built-in filter with "defaults" for most used k8s Kinds:
+- you can see it in [filter.yml](./internal/diff/filter.yml)
+- it works like this:
+  - when `Yaml file` has no field defined, and `cluster object` has value same as in `filter.yml` (i.e it is a default value) then field is skipped in diff
+  - filter value `"*"` for field means - skip any `cluster` value, if not defined in `yaml`
+- to see full non-filtered diff (as above) you can specify empty file for filter: `--filter-file=/dev/null`
+- to hide changes caused by your custom Mutations use your own file in `--filter-file=`

 ### Usage
-You can download precompiled binary from [Releases](https://github.com/sepich/kubediff/releases) section or compile via:
+You can download precompiled binary from [Releases](https://github.com/sepich/kubediff/releases) section or compile locally via:
 ```bash
 go install github.com/sepich/kubediff/cmd/kubediff@latest
 ```